cjmacharia/BucketList/bucketlist/README.md

 Its developed in flask and its features include:

-.A user can be able to register in the application.
+#A user can be able to register in the application.
-.A user can Login to application.
+#A user can Login to application.
-.A logged in user can Create, Read, Update and Delete a BucketList.
+#A logged in user can Create, Read, Update and Delete a BucketList.
-.A logged in user, can to add, update, view or delete a Buckelist item (non-persistent data)
+#A logged in user, can to add, update, view or delete a Buckelist item (non-persistent data)

 # Prerequisites